ajitrajasekharan/bert_vector_clustering/README.md

 - wget -O out http://127.0.0.1:8043/"cat dog cow horse"

 - cat out

-  BIO-SPECIES BIO-SPECIES BIO-SPECIES BIO BIO BIO BIO BIO BIO BIO
+  *BIO-SPECIES BIO-SPECIES BIO-SPECIES BIO BIO BIO BIO BIO BIO BIO*

+  The descriptors "cat dog cow horse" are typically the predictions for a masked word in a sentence.
+The results are all bio/speices or bio capturing the entity type of the masked word

 # License